 MOTHER is a haunting and gorgeous meditation.'

 Kirsten Johnson has worked as both documentary cinematographer and director committing herself to human rights issues and visual creativity.
 She is the principal cinematographer on over 40 feature-length documentaries and has been credited on countless others.
-The feature documentary memoir "CAMERAPERSON" (2016) won numerous international awards and her latest feature documentary "Dick Johnson is not dead" had its world-premiere in US Documentary Competition at Sundance Film Festival 2020 and was awarded the "Special Jury Award for Innovation in Nonfiction Storytelling".
+The feature documentary memoir "CAMERAPERSON" (2016) won numerous international awards and her latest feature documentary "Dick Johnson is Dead" had its world-premiere in US Documentary Competition at Sundance Film Festival 2020 and was awarded the "Special Jury Award for Innovation in Nonfiction Storytelling".

 After graduating from Brown University in 1987 with a BA in Fine Arts and Literature she travelled to Senegal to study with acclaimed filmmakers Djibril Diop Mambety and Ousmane Sembene.
 The experience inspired her to apply to the French National Film School (La Femis), where she began to study cinematography.
 While in La Femis she began to shoot the documentary Derrida, with directors Amy Ziering and Kirby Dick the earliest of Johnson’s work to appear in Cameraperson.